From the February 16, 1927 edition of the Moorhead Daily News.

 Despite having a slim amount of information available on his life online, B.T.
-Bottolfson was a practicing physician in Moorehead for many decades, and was a member of the staff of the St. Ansgar's Hospital in Moorhead.
-In addition to practicing medicine Bottolfson was involved in other aspects of public life in Clay County.
-In 1921 Dr. Bottolfson was elected as the President of the Clay-Becker County Medical Society for that year, and was later returned to head the society in 1931.
-Bottolfson also held the position of president of the Moorhead chapter of the University of Minnesota Alumni Association during in the mid 1930s.
+Bottolfson was a practicing physician in Moorehead for many decades and was a member of the staff of the St. Ansgar's Hospital in Moorhead.
+In addition to practicing medicine, Bottolfson was involved in other aspects of public life in Clay County.
+In 1921 Dr. Bottolfson was elected as the President of the Clay-Becker County Medical Society for that year and was later returned to head the society in 1931.
+Bottolfson also held the position of president of the Moorhead chapter of the University of Minnesota Alumni Association during the mid-1930s.